mohdraavi/Zomato_Restaurant_Clustering_-_Sentiment_Analysis/README.md

 Logistic Regression:

-For logistic regression the accuracy was 85.84 which increased to 85.98 after hyper parameter Tunning.

-K-nearest Neighbors:

-For K- nearest neighbors the accuracy was 84.36 which increased to 85.69 after hyper parameter Tunning.

-Decision Tree:

-For Decision Tree the accuracy was 74.92 which increased to 85.69 after hyper parameter Tunning.

-Random Forest Classifier:

-For Random Forest Classifier the accuracy was 84.80.

 Conclusion:
 Clustering and sentiment analysis were performed on a dataset of customer reviews for the food delivery service Zomato.
 The purpose of this analysis was to understand the customer's experience and gain insights about their feedback.